roboticsuic/UIC-Easy-Breath/Description.md

 _Calculations during process:_
    - Inhalation_
-      - digitalWrite(dirNeg,HIGH)→ High as the movement is in X negative.
+      - digitalWrite(dirNeg, HIGH)→ High as the movement is in X negative.
    - Expiration:
-      - digitalWrite(dirNeg,LOW)→ Low as the movement is in X positive.
+      - digitalWrite(dirNeg, LOW)→ Low as the movement is in X positive.

 _Limit switch and Buzzer:_
    - Used for: